Curriculum

 Conferences:

-• Residents attend daily conferences at 8AM.
-Additional afternoon slide and multi-disciplinary conferences supplement resident education.
+• Residents have daily protected conference attendance times along with an abundance of additional slide and multi-disciplinary conferences to supplement resident education.

 • Residents obtain teaching experience through presentations at interdepartmental conferences.
 These include multidisciplinary conferences, tumor boards, and subspecialty conferences.